uoit-cpp/course-material/lectures/c++-fileio.md

 #### Things to try

 - What happens if the file that you want to read doesn't exist?
 - What if file disappears in the middle of a read?
-Say a file consists of a billion entries, and a hacker deletes it in the middle of a read?
+Say a file sits on an external USB drive and someone yanks it out in a middle of a read?

 ## Writing to a file